Colin-b/pytest_httpx/README.md

 If all callbacks are not executed during test execution, the test case will fail at teardown.

-Default callback is for a GET request on the provided URL.

 ### Dynamic responses

 Callback should return a httpx.Response instance.